 We seek excellent, motivated students from a variety of backgrounds.
 An undergraduate degree and/or professional experience in the earth or planetary sciences is beneficial, but it is not a requirement for graduate admission to our department.
 We encourage applications from interested students with undergraduate degrees in any of the physical and biological sciences, mathematics, and engineering.

-If you would like to join our department as a graduate student, please follow these few steps to apply for admission.
+If you would like to join our department as a graduate student, please follow these steps to apply for admission.
 The deadline for fall admission is January 1, though applicants for some funding programs may need to complete their application earlier.
-Please note that students applying to the Vivian Thomas Scholars Initiative (https://provost.jhu.edu/about/vivien-thomas-scholars-initiative/) must complete their application by December 1.
+Please note that students applying to the Vivien Thomas Scholars Initiative must complete their application by December 1.
 If the application fee presents a barrier to applying, please email Jessie Su at firstname.lastname@example.org for a fee waiver.

 Though not a requirement, we recommend that you directly contact the department faculty members whose research programs interest you.

 You must prepare a graduate student application to Johns Hopkins University.

 - A writing sample.
 This can be anything you like as long as you wrote it (e.g., a term paper or essay you previously wrote for a course, a statement of purpose you submitted to another graduate program, etc.).
 We use this to assess your writing ability.
 There are no word count requirements.

 - GRE scores are not accepted for PhD applications to the Department of Earth and Planetary Sciences

 - Answers to the following four required (plus 1 optional) questions: